alexjohnson505/flock-navigation/README.md

 Click on the screen to place a new food item at the center of your cursor.

-Press 'W' & 'S' to change the currently selected swarm.
+Hold 'W' & 'S' to change the currently selected swarm.
 Notice how a white box is drawn around their color in the top left of the screen.

-Press 'D' to grant extra fish to the currently selected swarm.

 TO-DO:
 -------------